finalverse/FinalStorm/README.md

 other compatible virtual world platforms.
 It is built with C++17 and Metal to run on macOS and iOS.

+For an overview of the code layout see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## Features

 - Basic scene and entity management